ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 **Returns**:  - this Environment or NULL on errors.
 <a name="Environment.resetSimilarity"></a>
 ##Environment.resetSimilarity()
-Resets the current similarty of the screen capturing methods to the original default value of 0.8.
+Resets the current similarity of the screen capturing methods to the original default value of 0.8.

 **Returns**:  - this [Environment](#Environment) or NULL on errors.
 <a name="Environment.getRegionFromFocusedWindow"></a>